 In alignment with the theme of addressing sustainability, social justice and climate change challenges by cultivating personal and interpersonal resilience, Kapi'olani Community College along with our partners University of Hawaii at Mānoa, Chaminade University and ‘Iolani School are hosting the 2023 Western Region Continuums of Service Conference March 14-17, 2023, with both in-person and virtual attendance options.
 Sponsors for this conference include State Farm Insurance and Hawaiian Electric Company, the Carnegie Foundation for the Advancement of Teaching, Youth Service Hawaii, State COS offices in Montana, Washington, Oregon, California and Hawaii.
 Registration opens in November, 2022.
 Please come join us.

 This essay is Part I of a two-part series on sustainability and resilience education at Kapi'olani Community College.
-Part II, to be published in Spring 2023, will offer additional information on CERENE’s research and impact.
+Part II offers additional information on CERENE’s research and impact.

 Opinions expressed in this essay are those of the authors.
 They do not purport to reflect the opinions or views of the GCSE or its members.